M4ev3/FrontPage/README.md

  <b>Name:</b> Maeve
 </li>
 <li>
  <b>About me... and stuff:</b> Im an introvert girl but not of the boring type, i hope.
-I have 20yo and i have ADHD so that's why this will be left alone for long time periods.
+I have 20yo and ADHD so that's why this will be left alone for long time periods.
 I live in Brazil in a big piece of nowhere land.
 That's about it.
 </li>
 <li>
 <b>Loves:</b> Games, REALLY niche art, music(duh) and coffee